-We looked at 36 CQC comment cards that patients had completed prior to the inspection and spoke with three patients on the day of the inspection.
-Patients were positive about the care they received from the practice.
-They commented that they were treated with respect and dignity.
 We observed all staff treating patients with dignity and respect.
-All patients we spoke with told us they were given choices and options with respect to their dental treatment in language that they could understand.
+Both patients we spoke with told us they were given choices and options with respect to their dental treatment in language that they could understand.
 They said they were treated with respect and dignity at all times.